 Having been delayed a full three years after the Alien Resurrection film had been released had some benefits as Half-Life (released a year earlier in 1999) seems to be a bit of an influence in visuals and the minimalistic but engaging sound design.
 Great sound design with excellent environmental effects and Alien screeches right out of the Fox archive immerses you into the horror setting.
 The lack of background music leaves you to wander eerily quiet hallways and listen for Aliens through background hums of equipment or clinking of chains.
 Distant, echoing sounds of screams and gunfire suggest battles elsewhere in the ship, and the chirps of the motion tracker raise hairs on the back of your neck just as they did in the films.

-Alien Resurrection was the first console FPS to really use a twin-analogue stick control model that had moving and aiming assigned to different sticks on the Dualshock (players also have the option of using the Playstation mouse).
+Alien Resurrection was the one of the first console FPS (Uprising-X is possibly the first) to really use a twin-analogue stick control model that had moving and aiming assigned to different sticks on the Dualshock (players also have the option of using the Playstation mouse).
 The game was criticized heavily for this decision in 2000 as it was so different from people were used to.
 In hindsight, however Alien Resurrection looks innovative and influential as its configuration has now been embraced by nearly every modern console FPS.

 Shop for Alien Resurrection on eBay